presleyEOmozuwa/CSharp-ProductServices/README.md

 # CSharp-ProductServices
-The web application allows users to keep track of commodity and categories
+The web application allows users to keep track of commodities and categories